danielddemissie/blog.danideme/content/posts/blog-site-with-hugo-and-vercel.md

 draft: false
 ---

-# Hello friends, This my Step by step guide to build and deploy blog site with `Hugo` and `Vercel` that I used for my blog site and I hope this might be some use for you too.
+# Hello friends, This my step by step guide to build and deploy blog site with `Hugo` and `Vercel` that I used for my blog site and I hope this might be some use for you too.

 ### 1. Install Hugo